Danny Almonte

-Danny Almonte Rojas (born April 7, 1987) is a Dominican-American former baseball player who is currently an assistant baseball coach at Cardinal Hayes High School in New York City.
+Danny Almonte Rojas (born April 7, 1987) is a Dominican-American former baseball player who is an assistant baseball coach at Cardinal Hayes High School in New York City.
 Born in Moca in the Dominican Republic, Almonte was a Little League pitcher who threw up to 79 mph.
-Considered a phenomenon as he led his Bronx team to a third-place finish in the 2001 Little League World Series, Almonte was revealed to have actually been two years too old to play Little League baseball.
+Considered a phenomenon as he led his Bronx team to a third place finish in the 2001 Little League World Series, Almonte was revealed to have actually been two years too old to play Little League baseball.
 Although there were many allegations during the 2001 Series, the truth was not revealed until weeks later.

-Little League phenomenon
+Little League Baseball

-In 2000, Danny Almonte moved to The Bronx, New York City, where he began playing Little League baseball.
-His father, Felipe, who had moved to the U.S. six years earlier, had begun a youth baseball league in Moca that still bears his name.
+In 2000, Danny Almonte moved to The Bronx, New York City, where he began playing Little League Baseball.
+His father, Felipe, who had moved to the US six years earlier, had begun a youth baseball league in Moca that still bears his name.